-In 2019, the Bank generated annual interest income of \$88.3 million, NII of \$53.9 million, and a NIM of 3.00% on average lending asset balance of \$1.61 billion.
-This resulted in VersaBank generating record net income of \$20.2 million.
+In 2019, VersaBank generated annual interest income of \$88.3 million, net interest income ("NII") of \$53.9 million, and a net interest margin ("NIM") of 3.00% on an average lending asset balance of \$1.61 billion resulting in VersaBank generating net income of \$20.2 million.
 During the year, VersaBank declared an increase to its quarterly common share dividend to \$0.02 per share and, following the year end, declared another quarterly dividend increase to \$0.025 per share.
 Total assets at the end of fiscal 2019 were \$1.79 billion.
-Also, in 2019, the Bank incorporated DRT Cyber Inc. ("DRTC"), a wholly owned, Washington, D.C. based subsidiary which was formed to provider cybersecurity solutions to safeguard its clients high value assets.
+Also, in 2019, the Bank incorporated DRT Cyber Inc. ("DRTC"), a wholly-owned, Washington, D.C.-based subsidiary that was formed to provider cybersecurity solutions to safeguard its clients' high value digital assets.

-In 2020, the Bank generated annual interest income of \$86.1 million, NII of \$54.1 million, and a NIM of 2.90% on average lending asset balance of \$1.65 billion.
-In response to the economic uncertainty resulting from the onset of the COVID-19 pandemic (the "Pandemic"), the Bank implemented prudent and conservative measures, including increasing its liquidity position, which contributed to a slight decrease in year-over-year net income.
+In 2020, the Bank generated annual interest income of \$86.1 million, NII of \$54.1 million, and a NIM of 2.90% on an average lending asset balance of \$1.62 billion.
+In response to the economic uncertainty resulting from the onset of the Pandemic, the Bank implemented prudent and conservative measures, including increasing its liquidity position, which contributed to a slight decrease in year-over-year net income.
 Net income was \$19.4 million.
 During the year and following the year end, VersaBank declared quarterly common share dividends of \$0.025 per share.
 Total assets at the end of fiscal 2020 were \$1.94 billion.